 NASA Now is a gallery inside IMAX® Theater that houses temporary displays of spacecraft on loan from NASA and partners like Boeing® and SpaceX.
 Inside, visitors can see spacecraft created for NASA's Commercial Crew Program and Commercial Resupply Services (CRS) transportation to the International Space Station (ISS), and NASA's Space Launch System (SLS), the future transportation for deep space exploration.
 Not only does NASA Now house spacecraft representing all of these programs integral to the future of American spaceflight, some of these spacecraft are actually space-flown.

 Visitors to NASA Now are greeted by Orion EFT-1, the Orion Multi-Purpose Crew Vehicle designed to launch aboard SLS for deep space exploration.
-Though SLS testing doesn’t begin until 2019, this vehicle was launched aboard a Delta IV heavy rocket in December 2014, from Cape Canaveral Air Force Station's Space Launch Complex 37B.
+Though SLS testing will begin soon, this vehicle was launched aboard a Delta IV heavy rocket in December 2014, from Cape Canaveral Air Force Station's Space Launch Complex 37B.
 This mission was designated as Exploration Flight Test 1 to test avionics, heat shielding for atmosphere re-entry, and parachutes for landing.
 Built for NASA by Lockheed Martin, Orion EFT-1 was welded at NASA’s Michoud Assembly Facility before being completed and launched at Kennedy Space Center.
 Displayed next to Orion is a scale model of the upcoming SLS rocket, currently being designed as Orion’s launch vehicle.